+Environmental footpr int indicators

-Environmental footprint indicators Electricity kWh Water kL
+Years Electricity kWh Water kL

-2010-2011 37,513 0

 2011-2012 50,677 0

 2012-2013 45,646 0

+2013-2014 35,679 0

-The consumption data is sourced from the validated utilities expenditure return which the school submits at the end of each financial year.
-The data provides an indication of the consumption trend in each of the utility categories which impact on the schools environmental footprint.
+The consumption data is compiled from sources including ERM, Ergon reports and utilities data entered into OneSchool by each school.
+The data provides an indication of the consumption trend in each of the utility categories which impact on the school's environmental footprint.